We receive junk mail every day. You will probably wonder how many emails are phishing emails out of the total spam that you receive.

 The fraudsters can now use the victim’s account details as they please.
 These Phishing emails can also enable a fraudster to enable account takeovers and commit identity theft.

-So, how many phishing emails are sent daily is a critical number and anyone online is susceptible to such phishing attacks.
+So, the number of phishing emails sent every day is at a critical figure and anyone online is susceptible to such phishing attacks.

 If you look at a phishing email, it may seem legit.
 It may resemble a regular email sent by an existing company.
 These fraudsters often impersonate well-known companies and brands.